abiliojr/brown-s-time-machine/README.md

 In the case you want to back up several remote directories at once, you can pass them between quotes (as a single parameter), in the _rsync_ style:
 ```"rbackup@doc.brown.server:~/crazy_ideas.txt :/usr/local/www/wordpress"``` will backup the file named _crazy_ideas.txt_ in addition to his website.

 __Snapshots__ will tell the program how many snapshots to keep.
 After the number is reached, older snapshots are automatically erased.
-You'll probably want to set it to _"smart"_ in order to emulate Apple Time Machine behavior.
+You'll probably want to set it to _"smart"_ (set by default) in order to emulate Apple Time Machine behavior.
 In this mode it will keep:
 - __All__ backups with __less than 24 hours__.
 - An __hourly__ backup for the __first week__.
 - A __daily__ backup for the __first month__.